Have you ever left a meeting thinking: That meeting could have been an email.”

 I would also recommend automating as much of the process as possible.
 How?

 For a more specific playbook, we would recommend a Monday kickoff meeting or prioritization meeting.
-Lots of teams are doing this with Friday.

 It's a forward-looking event that is run on Monday mornings where your team answers a few questions.
 Think of it like at a daily standup but for the week.